MrMatAP/kube-eng/README.md

 * On ARM-based MacOS, there is a kernel panic when issuing a query to current BIND 9.20.7
   * The reason for the kernel panic is the [use of private APIs within libuv](https://github.com/libuv/libuv/issues/4594).
 Mitigation for this is to revert [back and pin to libuv 1.48.0](https://delaat.net/setup/#mozTocId756945)
-* It would be useful if the airgap-registry is a pull-through so we do not have to declare the container images to preheat.
+* It would be useful if the airgap registry was a pull-through so we do not have to declare the container images to preheat.
 But the bare registry:2 from dockerhub can only have one upstream and the harbor registry uses a lot of resources.
 * Ansible doesn't immediately trust the CA certificate we generate.
-The playbook currently ignores TLS validation!
+The playbook currently ignores TLS validation when communicating with newly-spawned services
-* There is some issue with kubernetes.core.k8s, kustomize or even kubectl that prevents us from applying the Prometheus Operator bundle in its (huge) entirety.
-It works by invoking kubectl and setting server-side apply.
+* Kiali isn't integrated into Keycloak
+* Kiali can't authenticate to Grafana
+* Kiali is unable to pull traces from Jaeger